Skip to content

 To deploy the LinuxPatch Appliance, the host server must meet the following requirements:

-• Ports: Ports 80 and 443 must be open on the host firewall for HTTP and HTTPS traffic.
+• Ports: Ports 80 (HTTP) and 443 (HTTPS) must be open and accessible externally to allow the Nginx proxy and Let's Encrypt certificate issuance.

 File and Directory Structure